elioamicarelli/about-insiders-analytics/index.md

 **Don't miss daily reports and bi-weekly analyses [shipped on twitter @insidersanalyt1](https://twitter.com/insidersanalyt1).**

+**The information shared by Insiders Analytics does not constitutes financial and/or investment advice.**

 ## Insiders and Insider Trading

 **Insider** is a term describing a director or senior officer of a publicly traded company, as well as any person or entity, that beneficially **owns more than 10% of a company's voting shares** {1}.